-Excellent research and competence in artificial intelligence, autonomous systems and software for the benefit of Swedish industry.
+Excellent research and competence in artificial intelligence, autonomous systems and software for the benefit of Swedish society and industry.

 The instruments for this are designed to achieve leverage, renewal, and expansion.
 They have to meet the challenges in research, in competence building, and in strategic relevance, and include:

 - A research program aiming for disruptive developments, see Research.

 - An international recruitment program, providing the brain-gain to establish new research areas, and to reinforce existing strengths in Sweden.
 The recruitment program aims for both outstanding younger researchers as well as established experts.
 This is achieved by offering recruitment packages that are attractive by international standards.